hoppersroppers/roadmap/training/pwning.md

 All credit goes to GuyInATuxedo, I made this remix because I spend a lot of time teaching people Binary Exploitation and while I tell everyone the original Nightmare is the best course, I found myself supplementing the material with external links.
 This is my attempt to make a unified repo that has everything needed for a beginner to do a fully self-taught journey towards binary exploitation expertise.

 Together, pwn.college and Nightmare work well together to teach all the basics you need to know and the differences in approaches means that there is something that will stick with everyone.
+Binex is about learning how to grind just as much as it is about learning the techniques, so you need a little of everything.

 #### Course Outline